 - To add texture, place a patterned paper towel over the wet paint and pat very gently.
 Slowly peel the paper towel away from the fondant.
 Allow the paint to dry, about 1 hour.

-- When the paint is dry, cut the stenciled fondant into desired shapes and apply to the sides of a cake using corn syrup or buttercream.
+- When the paint is dry, cut the stenciled fondant into desired shapes.
+Apply to the sides of a cake using corn syrup or buttercream.

 Perhaps the most striking part of the cake is the multi-glitter bottom tier – which I hope you won’t be disappointed to find out that no actual cake lies below the surface.
 It’s a DIY glittery cake stand made from a Styrofoam round and all-purpose glitter.
 There are lots of versions of ‘edible glitter’ to be found online, and I even used a sprinkle on the ‘Snow Apples’ in my first baking book – but can we all agree that more than just a sprinkle on a dessert is mostly unappetizing?
 I think this glittery cake base removes all concern about the safety of eating glitter while giving the cakes real presence and glam!
 The process couldn’t be more simple.